mia-platform/documentation/docs/software-catalog/manage-items/overview.md

 Refer to the [detailed explanation by type](#marketplace-items-example-and-explanation) for the type-specific fields and examples of working JSON marketplace items entities.

 Here below are listed all the properties that must be provided for each type of item:

-The service documentation of your plugin will be accessible from a specific link in the Marketplace, you also need to provide the documentation URL of your plugin and this must be inserted in the `documentation` field:

 - **`name`** (required): the item name appearing in the Marketplace card
 - **`tenantId`** (required): the ID of the Company the item belongs to